Nick-P-Adams/Perceptron-Learning-Alogrithm-With-ZTransform-/Readme.md

+# Perceptron Learning Algorithm With ZTransform From Scratch
+## Description
+Wrote Perceptron Learning Algorithm With ZTransform using Python, Jupyter Lab, and libraries such as `numPy`.

+# Specifications for Z-Transform.
+Below are the specifications we were tasked with when writing the Z-Transform Algorithm.

 ## Finish the `z_transform(X, degree = 2)` function in the enclose `utils.py` file.
 You only need to submit the `utils.py` file.
 We (the TA and myself) will use our own main module to test your code.

 This `z_transform(X, degree = 2)` function takes and transforms an $n \times d$ matrix, which represents the $n$ samples from the $X$ space where each sample has $d$ features, into another matrix $Z$ of dimension size $n \times d'$ that represents the transformed samples in the $Z$ space, where each sample had $d'$ features.